HaoZeke/gasSweetening-Report/report/md/02_ProcessDesc-part.md

 -   The selective removal of \ch{H2S} is made by washing the sour gas with an aqueous solution of Methyl-Di-Ethanol-Amine (MDEA).
-- The process principles are similar to the well known SNPA-DEA process.\marginpar{The only difference is the behavior of the ethanol amine used.}
+- The process principles are similar to the well known SNPA-DEA process.

+The only difference between the aforementioned is the behavior of the ethanol amine used.

 We first investigate the case a primary or secondary amine (mono-ethanolamine or